tegaakp/cyber-security-quiz/README.md

 This is the main module forming the central organiser of all modules  It coordinates navigation, initialises core objects, and manages application state using Streamlit’s session system.
 When the app runs, this file decides what happens next.

+To access the full code, please navigate to the repo and work your way through the .py files.

 This is the desired flow:

      Welcome → Quiz → End